Ontario Power Generation: Commercial operations in Pickering

 In January 2016, the province of Ontario approved plans to pursue continued operation of the Pickering Nuclear Generating Station to 2024.

 OPG will work with the Ministry of Energy, the Independent Electricity System Operator and the Ontario Energy Board to pursue continued operation of the Pickering Station to 2024.
 All six units would operate until 2022; two units would then shut down and four units would operate to 2024.
 Extending Pickering's operation will ensure a reliable, clean source of base load electricity during refurbishment of the Darlington Nuclear Generating Station and the initial Bruce Nuclear refurbishments.

 Previous logo until 2019.
 The word "POWER" is colored red.

 Any plan to extend Pickering's life requires approval from the Canadian Nuclear Safety Commission (CNSC).
 OPG is currently working on a licence application to the CNSC for approval in 2018.

-On 2 December 2021, OPG announced a partnership with GE Hitachi Nuclear Energy to deploy a small modular reactor (SMR) at the Darlington new nuclear site, the only site in Canada currently licensed for a new nuclear build.
+On 2 December 2021, OPG announced a partnership with GE Vernova Hitachi Nuclear Energy to deploy a small modular reactor (SMR) at the Darlington new nuclear site, the only site in Canada currently licensed for a new nuclear build.
 The project is expected to be completed as early as 2028.

 Renewable energy

 OPG has made some investments in renewable electricity generation.

 By 2014, OPG had stopped burning coal to generate electricity.
 Thermal electricity-generating stations were traditionally coal-fired, creating problems caused by pollution.
 While the Nanticoke Generating Station, on Lake Erie in Haldimand County, Ontario, and the Lambton Generating Station were shut down, OPG did convert two other coal-fuelled power plants.
 Atikokan Generating Station in Atikokan, Ontario, was converted in 2012 to burning steam-treated wood pellets or "biomass" as OPG refers to it.
 "Biomass wood pellets are a sustainable fuel recognized as beneficial to climate change mitigation, as identified in the Biomass Sustainability Analysis Report by the Pembina Institute", according to OPG.
 The company says that this generating station is "North America's largest 100 per cent biomass-fuelled power plant".
 Thunder Bay Generating Station in Thunder Bay, Ontario, was converted to using "advanced" biomass in 2014.
 "It is a solid biomass fuel ... has higher energy density and is hydrophobic (repels water) allowing it to withstand the elements while being stored outside," according to OPG.

 In March 2016, OPG and partners SunEdison Canadian Construction LP and Six Nations Development Corporation were selected by the Independent Electricity System Operator (IESO) to develop the Nanticoke Solar Facility, a 44 megawatt (MW) solar farm on and near the Nanticoke Generating Station site on Lake Erie.

-The company is proud of its achievements in reducing pollution.
-"Now, together with a diverse fleet that includes 65 hydroelectric stations and two nuclear stations, OPG's power is more than 99 per cent free of smog and greenhouse gas emissions."
+The company claimed on 18 June 2016, that they possess "a diverse fleet that includes 65 hydroelectric stations and two nuclear stations", boasting that, "OPG's power is more than 99 per cent free of smog and greenhouse gas emissions."